ReezFX/WOL-Manager/README.md

 **Important:** Change the default admin password immediately after first login.

 ### Adding Hosts
-1. Log in to the application
+1. Log in to the application (user must have the 'create_host' permission)
 2. Navigate to "Hosts" > "Add Host"
 3. Enter the required information:
    - Name: A descriptive name for the device